canonical/subiquity/doc/reference/ubuntu-image.rst

 * Names of all the volumes to be produced (volumes are roughly analogous to disk images).

-* Structures (structures define the layout of the volume, including partitions, Master Boot Records, or any other relevant content.) within the volume. :none:`wokeignore:rule=master,`
+* Structures (structures define the layout of the volume, including partitions, Primary Boot Records, or any other relevant content.) within the volume.

 * Whether the volume contains a bootloader and if so, what kind of bootloader.